SylviaRemington/KindUp/README.md

 - Adding specific timeout for session - Changing from Express defaults timeouts of sessions to my own / Would need to add that to
 - Also, adding a pop-up to warn 5 minutes before session timeout
 - Also, would like to add save functionality while writing comments (in case they are writing a lot about the KindAct or their experience with it.)
+- Add timestamp to Comments Section as well.
+- Add Instructions Link

 #### Known Bugs:
 -